How Recruiters Can Amend These 3 Staffing Challenges

 Consider putting together a list of the priority metrics to track towards specific hiring objectives.
 These data points can be plugged into your recruiting software and mapped out over time, and even used to make hiring projections.
 In a hiring environment where many recruiters are focused on the present, data can help teams develop a forward-thinking strategy that places them ahead of the curve.

-Trouble achieving long-term retention
+Challenge 3: achieving long-term retention

 According to HR Reporter, Canada ranks 4th globally for the highest levels of employee turnover, coming in just behind France, Australia, and the UK.
 Voluntary turnover can be attributed to a broad spectrum of factors, but perhaps more significantly, 36% of global workers stated workplace culture as their primary reason for seeking other opportunities.

 In today’s job market, candidates have options.
 Organizations must think critically about their total compensation package and make a concerted effort to identify the needs of current and incoming employees.
 Consider looking to industry practice to establish a benchmark for compensation and work-life balance.
 Many organizations have begun to adopt flexible working arrangements, health benefits, career development, and corporate social responsibility programs as standard offerings.
 Today’s candidates, especially those newly entering the workforce, are looking for purpose and engagement in their roles beyond compensation.
-Companies that can provide this stand a better chance of achieving long-term retention.
+Companies that can provide this stand with a better chance of achieving long-term retention.

 Many organizations rely on outdated technology and an equally historic understanding of the needs of their candidates.
 Recruiting teams need to adopt modern processes in order to keep up.
 Change is inevitable.
-How recruiting teams to leverage solutions to overcome challenges presented by the evolving candidate market signifies how successful they’ll be at hiring as compared to their competitors.
+How recruiting teams leverage solutions to overcome challenges presented by the evolving candidate market signifies how successful they’ll be at hiring as compared to their competitors.